Hello Lakota Owners,

 - Pick up after Dogs – Please remember to pick up after your dogs and properly discard waste immediately.
 As this has become an issue on vacant lots, please note these are privately owned and may not be used for walking dogs, leaving waste, discarding construction debris, or general trespassing.

 - Thank you for your attention to these matters and please reach out if you have questions.
 Enjoy the remaining days of the summer season!

-Lakota Grill and Bakery is open for dine in or take out.
+Lakota Grill and Bakery is open for dine-in, take out, and delivery.
 Reservations are required for dine in.
 Please call 970-984-7029 to reserve your table or place an order.
 Face coverings are required until you are seated or while you are picking up food.
 Hours of operation below.
 View the menu here.

 Tuesday - Saturday 11am - 8pm

 The gym is open as well following the Garfield County Variance issued on May 15, 2020 for fitness facilities and gyms.

 - Gym hours will be limited to 10am - 8pm Tuesday through Sunday.
 The gym will be closed on Mondays.

 - Only 6 people are allowed in the gym at one time.
 Be courteous and do not enter if 6 people are already in the gym.
 You will be asked to leave if you don’t comply.

 - Face coverings are required when entering and while using the facility, when physically possible.

 - Anyone using the gym must be diligent about maintaining at least 6’ social distancing at any given time.